 Preventing the sexual abuse of children is a community responsibility.
 Other people connected with the child will still be required to make a report, unless they have a reasonable excuse not to do so.

-The law will not require a medical practitioner or counsellor to disclose information to police when it has been obtained from a victim during treatment for sexual abuse.
+The law does not require a medical practitioner or counsellor to disclose information to police when it has been obtained from a victim during treatment for sexual abuse.